-You can power your Altura MkII with a plug-in 9V DC power supply ("wall wart").
-It must be rated for 200 mA minimum, with center-negative polarity, such as a typical guitar pedal supply.
+You can power your Altura MkII+ with a plug-in 9V DC power supply ("wall wart").
+It must be rated for 100 mA minimum, with center-negative polarity, such as a typical guitar pedal supply.
 Look for this graphic on the power supply.
 Your controller won't work with a center-positive power supply.
 Zeppelin Design Labs offers a suitable power supply as an accessory.
-Simply plug the cable into the back of your Altura MkII under the "9V" label.
+Simply plug the cable into the back of your Altura under the "9V" label.
 This disconnects the battery.
 It does not matter if you leave the battery inside.
-The only concern is if years go by and you forget the battery is there, and it leaks all over your Altura MkII.
+The only concern is if years go by and you forget the battery is there, and it leaks.